MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Device security

-Both IoT Hub with the Device Provisioning Service (DPS) and IoT Central support device authentication with symmetric keys, trusted platform module (TPM) attestation, and X.509 certificates.
+Both IoT Hub with Device Provisioning Service (DPS) and IoT Central support device authentication with symmetric keys, trusted platform module (TPM) attestation, and X.509 certificates.
 There's a cost factor associated with each option.

-- X.509 certificates are the most secure option for authenticating to Azure IoT, but certificate management can be costly.
+- X.509 certificates are the most secure option for authenticating to Azure IoT Hub, but certificate management can be costly.
 Lack of certificate lifecycle management planning can make certificates even costlier.
 Typically, you work with third-party vendors who offer CA and certificate management solutions.
 This option requires using a public key infrastructure (PKI).
 Options include a self-managed PKI, a third-party PKI, or the Azure Sphere security service, which is available only with Azure Sphere devices.

-- TPMs with X.509 certificates stored in them offer an added layer of security.
+- TPMs with X.509 certificates offer an added layer of security.
 DPS also supports authentication through TPM endorsement keys.
 The main costs are from hardware, potential board redesign, and complexity.

-- Symmetric key authentication is the simplest and lowest cost option, but you must evaluate the effect on security.
+- Symmetric key authentication is the simplest and lowest cost option, but you must evaluate the impact on security.
 You need to protect keys on the device and in the cloud, and securely storing the key on the device often requires a more secure option.

 Review costs associated with each of these options, and balance potentially higher hardware or services costs with increased security.
 Integration with your manufacturing process can also influence overall costs.